 - 3.125.
-The licensee must treat all Data Assets, their associated Metadata and Software Scripts used to process Data Assets where it is the Data Custodian, as Presumed Open and these must be subjected to Open Data Triage. - 3.126.
-The licensee must treat information created during Open Data Triage as Open Data, except where this will result in a sensitivity listed in the Open Data Triage definition. - 3.127.
-Where a sensitivity is identified with the Data Assets, their associated Metadata and Software Scripts used to process Data Assets, the licensee must take all reasonable steps to provide suitable options to make them available in a format or version that mitigates the risk associated with any identified sensitivity.
-When identifying those options the licensee should additionally consider whether providing different stakeholders with different levels of access would mitigate any identified risk while minimising any reduction in the utility of the Data Asset. - 3.128.
-The Licensee must make available the Data Assets, their associated Metadata and Software Scripts used to process Data Assets in the changed formats, versions or with the different levels of access to stakeholders, where it is beneficial to end consumers, stakeholders and the Public Interest to do so. - 3.129.
-The licensee when making Open Data available to current and prospective Data Users, must do so utilising the latest version, or a subsequent iteration, of the Creative Commons Attribution Licence or the Open Government Licence. - 3.130.
-The licensee must record at least the following information about Open Data Triage processes: - what has been triaged; - when the process took place; - a description of the sensitivities and risks, if any, that have been identified including the type of sensitivity as defined by Open Data Triage;
+The Obligated Party licensee must treat all Data Assets, their associated Metadata and Software Scripts used to process Data Assets where it is the Data Custodian, as Presumed Open and these must be subjected to Open Data Triage. - 3.126.
+The Obligated Party licensee must treat information created during Open Data Triage as Open Data, except where this will result in a sensitivity listed in the Open Data Triage definition. - 3.127.
+Where a sensitivity is identified with the Data Assets, their associated Metadata and Software Scripts used to process Data Assets, the Obligated Party licensee-must take all reasonable steps to provide suitable options to make them available in a format or version that mitigates the risk associated with any identified sensitivity.
+When identifying those options, the Obligated Party licensee should additionally consider whether providing different stakeholders with different levels of access would mitigate any identified risk while minimising any reduction in the utility of the Data Asset. - 3.128.
+The Obligated Party Licensee-must make available the Data Assets, their associated Metadata and Software Scripts used to process Data Assets in the changed formats, versions or with the different levels of access to stakeholders, where it is beneficial to end consumers, stakeholders and the Public Interest to do so. - 3.129.
+The Obligated Party licensee when making Open Data available to current and prospective Data Users, must do so utilising the latest version, or a subsequent iteration, of the Creative Commons Attribution Licence or the Open Government Licence. - 3.130.
+The Obligated Party licensee must record at least the following information about Open Data Triage processes: - what has been triaged; - when the process took place;

-- the options considered for how to mitigate any sensitivities or risks identified and the impact these have on the utility of the Data Assets, their associated Metadata and/or Software Scripts used to process Data Assets; and - any decisions made. - 3.131.
-The licensee must ensure there is a point of contact available to stakeholders to allow them to seek information about Open Data Triage processes as well as to provide them with the opportunity to challenge decisions and escalate issues. - 3.132.
-The licensee must keep under review its collection of available Data Assets, their associated Metadata and/or Software Scripts used to process Data Assets for risks or sensitivities and must mitigate these as they arise.
+- a description of the sensitivities and risks, if any, that have been identified including the type of sensitivity as defined by Open Data Triage; - the options considered for how to mitigate any sensitivities or risks identified and the impact these have on the utility of the Data Assets, their associated Metadata and/or Software Scripts used to process Data Assets; and - any decisions made. - 3.131.
+The Obligated Party licensee must ensure there is a point of contact available to stakeholders to allow them to seek information about Open Data Triage processes as well as to provide them with the opportunity to challenge decisions and escalate issues. - 3.132.
+The Obligated Party licensee must keep under review its collection of available Data Assets, their associated Metadata and/or Software Scripts used to process Data Assets for risks or sensitivities and must mitigate these as they arise.

 - 3.133.
-The licensee can demonstrate that it applies the Open Data Triage process as defined in DBP Guidance. - 3.134.
-The licensee can demonstrate that it makes Data Assets available as Open Data by default and takes all reasonable steps to provide suitable options to make Data Assets available in a format or version that mitigates the risk associated with any identified sensitivity. - 3.135.
-The licensee can demonstrate that it shares Open Data using the latest version, or a subsequent iteration, of the Creative Commons Attribution Licence or the Open Government Licence. - 3.136.
-The licensee has a point of contact that assists with enquiries relating to a Open Data Triage.
+The Obligated Party licensee can demonstrate that it applies the Open Data Triage process as defined in DBP Guidance. - 3.134.
+The Obligated Party licensee can demonstrate that it makes Data Assets available as Open Data by default and takes all reasonable steps to provide suitable options to make Data Assets available in a format or version that mitigates the risk associated with any identified sensitivity. - 3.135.
+The Obligated Party licensee can demonstrate that it shares Open Data using the latest version, or a subsequent iteration, of the Creative Commons Attribution Licence or the Open Government Licence. - 3.136.
+The Obligated Party licensee has a point of contact that assists with enquiries relating to an Open Data Triage.